novustch/Meme-AI-Agent/CONTRIBUTING.md

 **Great**!
 Opening an issue is the best way to help us improve.
 Here's how you can report a bug:

-1. **Search** the [existing issues](https://github.com/earthzetaorg/solana-ai-agents/issues) to make sure it hasn't been reported.
+1. **Search** the [existing issues](https://github.com/novustechllc/meme-ai-agents/issues) to make sure it hasn't been reported.
 2. **Open a new issue** and fill out the template with as much information as possible.
 3. **Provide reproduction steps** if applicable.

 ### Suggesting Enhancements

-We welcome your ideas for improving JLB AI Agent!
+We welcome your ideas for improving Solana AI Agent!
 To suggest an enhancement:

-1. **Search** the [existing issues](https://github.com/earthzetaorg/solana-ai-agents/issues) to see if it's already been suggested.
+1. **Search** the [existing issues](https://github.com/novustechllc/meme-ai-agents/issues) to see if it's already been suggested.
 2. **Open a new issue** and describe your idea in detail.

 ### Your First Code Contribution